 Accounts receivable consist primarily of noninterest-bearing amounts due for management services, conferences, and training programs, and are recorded at net realizable value.
 Bad debts are provided for on the allowance method based on historical experience and management's evaluation of outstanding receivables at the end of each year.
-The allowance for doubtful accounts as of December 31, 2020 and 2019 was \$-0-.
-Bad debt expense was \$-0- and \$17,732 for the years ended December 31, 2020 and 2019, respectively.
+The allowance for doubtful accounts as of December 31, 2021 and 2020 was \$0.
+Bad debt expense was \$0 for the years ended December 31, 2021 and 2020.